 03.02.2016 by Marisa Krystian

 When you think about public speaking do you feel confident and invigorated?
-Or do you feel like you are going to have a panic attack?
-According to Forbes, 10 percent of people love public speaking, another 10 percent are absolutely terrified, and the rest of the population are uncomfortable to a certain degree with the thought of speaking in front of a group.
+Or do you feel like you’re going to have a panic attack?
+According to Forbes, 10 percent of people love public speaking, another 10 percent are absolutely terrified, and the rest of the population is uncomfortable to a certain degree with the thought of speaking in front of a group.

 Top 10 Phobias

 This may shock you, but people are more afraid of public speaking than death, spiders, heights, and the dark!

 Most politicians love the spotlight.
 And if they don’t, they do a fantastic job of looking cool, calm, and collected speaking in front of huge crowds.
 Here is a list of Washington’s top-earning speakers, with Donald Trump in the lead at $1.5 million per appearance!

 We know most people are afraid of speaking in public, but what about it scares them the most?
 Looks like people are worried about sounding as nervous as they feel, experiencing technical difficulties, and having jokes fall flat on a bored audience.

 Longest Speech Marathon

 Guinness World Records awarded Ajay Shesh top honors in their ‘longest speech marathon‘ category.
 She spoke for almost three days in India, from 27 – 30 in May 2015.